 There are no make-up tests and no extra credit work.
-You are expected to participate in the class, take notes, study on your own, seek help when needed, and take your tests on time.
+You are expected to attend class and participate in any discussions or work that takes place during class time, take notes, study on your own, seek help when needed, and take your tests on time.
 Failure to do these tasks will most likely result in a lower course grade.